wevm/wagmi/site/react/api/hooks/useDeployContract.md

 # useDeployContract <Badge text="viem@>=2.8.18" />

-Hook for deploying a contract to the network, given bytecode & constructor arguments.
+Hook for deploying a contract to the network, given bytecode, and constructor arguments.

 ## Import